rohitadivi/Reconfigure-BYFN/Policy_update.md

 jq -s '.[0] * {"channel_group":{"groups":{"Application":{"policies":.[1]}}}}' policy_del.json ./scripts/templates/policy_template.json >& updated_config.json
 ```

 #### continue with the usual process of converting to proto and calculating the difference to obtain delta.
-Wrap delta in envelope to sign it with Org1 and send update to orderer with Org2
+Wrap delta in envelope and convert it to proto to sign it with Org1 and send update to orderer with Org2

 #### Once the update is sent to orderer the Org3 is now added to the channel and the application channel policy is also modified.